Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Error estimates

-In this section, we provide error estimates of the ReLU NN function approximation to the solution of the linear advection-reaction equation with an arbitrary discontinuous interface.
+In this section, we provide error estimates for approximation by ReLU NN functions of the solution of the linear advection-reaction equation with a discontinuity interface.
 To this end, we note first that the solution of the problem is discontinuous if the inflow boundary data $g$ is discontinuous.